fractalbeauty/isleward-assets/README.md

 as each run after the initial run is much faster, but might be unhelpful when making general code changes.

+As of April 2025, mod images are bundled into the JS by Vite using [this plugin](https://gitlab.com/Isleward/isleward/-/blob/master/src/client/vitePlugins/buildModImages.js). `build.ts` accepts the flag `--print-mod-images` to print the list of mod image paths.

 ## License
 Assets are from [Isleward](https://gitlab.com/isleward/isleward).
 Hosted assets might not be permissibly licensed.